devopsleague/ocis/CONTRIBUTING.md

 The ownCloud development follows the strict Github based workflow of

-### The ownCloud Company, the Engineering Partners and Community
+### ownCloud Company, Engineering Partners and Community

-ownCloud Infinite Scale is heavily developed by a number of developer that are employed by the [ownCloud company](https://www.owncloud.com), which is located in Germany, operating on the whole planet supporting customers with their ownCloud Setups.
-In addition there are engineering partners who might also work full time on ownCloud related code.
+ownCloud Infinite Scale is heavily developed developers who are employed by the [ownCloud company](https://www.owncloud.com), which is located in Germany.
+It is providing support for ownCloud for customers worldwide.
+In addition there are engineering partners who also work full time on ownCloud related code, for example in [CERN REVA](https://github.com/cs3org/reva/).

-Because of that fact, the pace that the development is moving forward is sometimes high for people who are not willing and able to spend an comparable amount of time to contribute.
+Because of that fact, the pace that the development is moving forward is sometimes high for people who are not willing and/or able to spend a comparable amount of time to contribute.
 Even though this can be a challenge, it should not scare anybody away.
-It is our clear statement that we feel honored by everybody who is interested in our work and improves it, no matter how big the contribution might be.
+Here is our clear commitment that we feel honored by everybody who is interested in our work and improves it, no matter how big the contribution might be.

-We are doing our best to listen to, review and consider all changes that are brought forward following this guideline and make sense for the project.
-That is true for the ownCloud company and also the engineering partners.
+We as the full time devs from either organization are doing our best to listen, review and consider all changes that are brought forward following this guideline and make sense for the project.

 ### Licensing and CLA